-A GP, paediatrician or other child health professional can diagnose fetal alcohol spectrum disorder (FASD) by looking for the signs above and using a special set of criteria.
-This is called the Australian FASD Diagnostic Instrument.
+A paediatrician can diagnose fetal alcohol spectrum disorder (FASD) by looking for the signs above and using a special set of criteria.

 The earlier a child gets a diagnosis of FASD, the earlier the child can get intervention to help him reach his potential.
 If you have any concerns about your child and FASD, it’s a good idea to speak with your GP.

 Being told that your baby or child has FASD can be a big shock for you and your family.
 If you need information and support, a good place to start is NOFASD Australia.

 Support and treatment for fetal alcohol spectrum disorder (FASD)

 Fetal alcohol spectrum disorder (FASD) can’t be cured.
 But children with FASD can get treatment to learn and develop skills and improve their quality of life.